The Yorkshire Terrier Snuggles & Kisses There's a Time for Play and a Time for Love

 Blue Yorkie:they are born black puppies but gradually as they age turn blue due to the greying gene.
 A blue born Yorkie puppy carries a recessive gene with two copies giving them a blue coat at birth.
 Sadly, this genetic combination is also lethal.

-Black Yorkie: a solid black dog carries a dominant gene for blackness.
-It is quite impossible to find a purebred black Yorkie.
-When Yorkies do carry this gene for blackness, they are black with dull hair that lacks shine and the length for the Yorkshire hair does not grow and has a rough texture with the tan being so light it barely is recognizable.
+Black Yorkie: a solid black dog carries a dominant gene for blackness, Kb gene.
+It is quite "rare" but they do exist.
+When Yorkies do carry this gene for blackness, they are black with with white patch of hair on chest and paws (not always).

-Chocolate (Liver) Yorkie: which can be, chocolate & tan, liver & tan and parti.
-Chocolate Yorkies are from a genetic mutation and are born completely brown (liver).
+Chocolate (Liver) Yorkie: happens from a genetic mutation and puppies are born completely brown (liver), also "rare."

 Red Legged Yorkie: happens when both parents carry two copies of a specific recessive gene.
 This Yorkie will be born black and gold but instead of the black changing to blue, the black remains and where the gold is instead of turning tan or staying gold the color turns to a deep shiny red looking almost rust in color.
 Most stay black and gold.